Skip to content

 bash

-# Download latest binary package (version must match existing cluster)
+# Download and install binary package (version must match existing cluster), e.g. for version 1.0.0-alpha.67:

 # Create configuration file (/etc/default/rustfs)